How Many Grid-Forming Converters Do We Need? A Perspective From Small Signal Stability and Power Grid Strength: Introduction

+Another major advantage of GFM converters is their voltage source behavior, namely, they generally behave as voltage sources rather than current sources thanks to the AC voltage control loop (cascaded with current control loop)~\cite{d2015virtual, rocabert2012control, huang2017transient}.
+Some GFM controls directly give control commands of voltage magnitude and angle to the modulation block without a cascaded voltage and current control loop, which also have voltage source behaviors~\cite{huang2020damping, liu2016enhanced, zhong2010synchronverters}.
+The voltage source behavior of GFM converters enables fast voltage support for power grids and enhances the power grid strength in terms of \textit{small signal dynamics}~\cite{yang2020placing}.
+Note that under large disturbances, GFM converters will become current sources due to the current limitation, and their ability of enhancing power grid strength under such circumstances still remains to be investigated thoroughly~\cite{huang2017transient}.
+This paper particularly focuses on how the voltage source behavior of GFM converters enhances the power grid (voltage) strength with regard to small signal dynamics.

-By comparison, grid-forming (GFM) converters behave as coupled oscillators in a power network, which can establish their own frequencies and spontaneously synchronize with each other~\cite{yang2020placing, johnson2013synchronization, gross2019effect, d2015virtual, zhong2010synchronverters}.
-Moreover, they can adapt to very weak power grids.
-In this letter, we consider virtual synchronous machine (VSM) as a prototypical GFM control, similar to~\cite{yang2020placing}.
-We conjecture that the combination of GFM and GFL converters can constitute a resilient power grid, where GFL converters follow the frequencies established by GFM converters.
-In our previous work~\cite{yang2020placing}, we investigated the impact of GFM converters on the small signal stability of PLL-integrated power systems.
-We demonstrated that replacing existing GFL converters with GFM converters is equivalent to increasing the grid strength.
-However, it still remains unclear how to configure newly installed GFM converters in the grid and how to decide their capacities (or equivalently, how many GFM converters we will need) to ensure the stability of the grid.
+Intuitively, since GFM converters behave like voltage sources, installing a GFM converter near a GFL converter should improve the local power grid strength of the GFL converter and thus improve its small signal stability margin (as GFL converters may become unstable in weak grids).
+This intuition was confirmed in our previous work~\cite{yang2020placing}, where we investigated the impact of GFM converters on the small signal stability of power systems integrated with GFL converters.
+We demonstrated that replacing GFL converters with GFM converters is equivalent to enhancing the power grid strength, characterized by the so-called generalized short-circuit ratio (gSCR). {However, the approach~\cite{yang2020placing} can only be used to determine the optimal locations to replace GFL converters with GFM converters, but it still remains unclear how to configure newly installed GFM converters in the grid and \textit{more importantly, how to decide their capacities} (or equivalently, how many GFM converters we will need) to ensure the system's small signal stability.
+Furthermore, the analysis in ~\cite{yang2020placing} only considers one type of GFM control (i.e., VSM) and directly approximates a VSM as an ideal voltage source (without deriving the equivalent impedance as will be done in this paper).
+Such an approach might not apply to other GFM methods once they have weaker voltage source behaviors than VSMs in~\cite{yang2020placing}, as it remains unclear how to quantify the voltage source behaviors of different GFM methods and analyze their interaction with GFL converters. }